recursivefaults/recursivefaults.github.io/_posts/2018-09-07-tidy-house-game.md

 ---
-title: “A Tidy Home: A slicing and planning game”
+title: A Tidy Home: A slicing and planning game
 layout: post
 categories:
 tags: